jesvijonathan/JOS-Animation-Library/README.md

     // animationInverse: "static", // Set the animation type for the element when it is scrolled out of view | Values :  'fade', 'slide', 'zoom', 'flip', 'fade-right', 'fade-left', 'fade-up', 'fade-down', 'zoom-in-right', 'zoom-in-left', 'zoom-in-up', 'zoom-in-down', 'zoom-out-right', 'zoom-out-left', 'zoom-out-up', 'zoom-out-down', 'flip-right', 'flip-left', 'flip-up', 'flip-down, spin, revolve, stretch, "my-custom-animation"
     timingFunction: "ease-in-out", // JOS global timing function | Values :  'ease', 'ease-in', 'ease-out', 'ease-in-out', 'linear', 'step-start', 'step-end', 'steps()', 'cubic-bezier()', 'my-custom-timing-function'
     //mirror : false, // Set whether the element should animate back when scrolled out of view | Values :  'true', 'false'
-    threshold: 0, // Set gloabal the threshold for the element to be visible | Values :  0-1
+    threshold: 0, // Set global the threshold for the element to be visible | Values :  0-1
     delay: 0, // Set global the delay for the animation to start | Values :  0,1,2,3,4,5
     duration: 0.7, // Set global the duration for the animation playback | Values :  flota : 0-1 & int : 0,1,2,3,4,5

     // startVisible: "true", // Set whether the element should animate when the page is loaded | Values :  'true', 'false' || MS : 0-10000
     // scrollDirection: "down", // Set the scroll direction for the element to be visible | Values :  'up', 'down', 'none'
     //scrollProgressDisable: true // disable or enable scroll callback function | Values :  'true', 'false'
-    // intersectionRatio: 0.4, // Set the intersection ratio between which the element should be visible | Values :  0-1 (automaticaly set)
+    // intersectionRatio: 0.4, // Set the intersection ratio between which the element should be visible | Values :  0-1 (automatically set)
     // rootMargin_top: "0%", // Set by which percent the element should animate out (Recommended value between 10% to -30%)
     // rootMargin_bottom: "-50%", // Set by which percent the element should animate out (Recommended value between -10% to -60%)
-    // rootMargin: "0% 0% -50% 0%", // Set the root margin for the element to be visible | Values :  _% _% _% _%  (automaticaly set)
+    // rootMargin: "0% 0% -50% 0%", // Set the root margin for the element to be visible | Values :  _% _% _% _%  (automatically set)
   });
 </script>
 ```